 - Never force a young puppy to exercise.

-- Avoid high impact activities such as RUNNING, JOGGING, JUMPING.
+- Avoid a lot of high impact activities such as RUNNING, JOGGING, JUMPING.

 This will not be easy because your puppy will be full of energy and dying to do more.
 Hang in there!
 You have to do this for their own good.
 Moderate swimming is a good alternative and Dogues de Bordeaux generally love water.
 Keep these Dogue de Bordeaux puppy exercise guidelines at the forefront of your mind.
 Wait for the growth plates to close, which is not until 18 to 24 months of age, before subjecting them to vigorous exercise.